Great Day,

 The Straight Key Century Club (SKCC) advocates and promotes the use of straight keys.
 They have designated January as Straight Key Month.
 All month-long hams who support SKCC will be on the air a little more frequently than usual, sending their radio signals using Morse code.
 The on-the-air activity will take place using the special call sign K3Y followed by a portable designation such as “/3”

 Our own Cumberland Amateur Radio Club is honored to have one of our members participating in this event.
 Radio Station Operator John, WA3KCP will be operating some of the scheduled shifts using call sign K3Y/3.
-His shifts over the next few days are:
+His on-the-air shifts over the next few days are:

-Friday January 13, 2023 from 1300 UTC to 1400 UTC.
-The equivalent local time is 8 am to 9 am
+Tuesday January 09, 2024 from 1800 UTC to 2359 UTC.
+The equivalent local time is 1:00 p.m. to 6:59 p.m.

-Friday January 13, 2023 from 2200 UTC to 2300 UTC.
-The equivalent local time is 5 pm to 6 pm
+Wednesday January 10, 2024 from 2000 UTC to 2300 UTC.
+The equivalent local time is 3:00 p.m. to 6:00 p.m.

 If you hear K3Y/3 on the air during those time slots it will be our friend John WA3KCP with his hand on the morse code straight key.